stephaneVercouillieBMID/slate/source/index.html.md

 The usage is justified and consent is provided by the end-user, following data can be shared with your application

-- Verified Identity Data: national identity information typically retrieved from the
+- Verified Identity Data: national identity information typically retrieved from the National eID Card

 ## Verified Identity Data